 It's one of my vices as a cartoonist – silly names!
 Here're some examples of my naming methods:

-Bud Oven – When I resurrected Precocious, I felt I needed to overhaul the main character.
+Bud Oven - When I resurrected Precocious, I felt I needed to overhaul his character.
 At the time, I was working on a short story with a character named, you guessed it, Bud Oven.
 He was a spoiled brat who stayed in an apartment building owned by his mother.
-The joke was that they had to take the generic name of "Sunshine Apartments" because naming it the "Oven Apartments" was right out.
-A lot of short story Bud was adopted into Precocious Bud.
-So, no, his name has nothing to do with marijuana, dammit!
-I'm actually quite against drug use.
+I had a dumb joke about how they had to take the generic name of "Sunshine Apartments" because naming it the "Oven Apartments" was right out.
+A lot of the short story Bud was adopted into Precocious Bud.
+So, no, his name has nothing to do with marijuana, darn it!
+I'm so pure it didn't occur to me until certain commenters showed up.
+Drugs are gross and stay away from them, OK?

 Kaitlyn Hu – Why, yes, I did create a character for one puntacular strip!
 I'm not above naming a character for one cheap joke!